AProgrammRe/rblx-fps-framework/README.md

 moduleScript.InitServer()
 ```
+This part is important if you want the server to see actions made by playing (shooting, damaging others, etc)

-This script will setup the module script access to the server to do things like equiping the gun for everyone else to see, etc, etc.
+This script will setup a module script required from client to run remoteEvents to do things like equiping the gun for everyone else to see, damaging player, etc, etc.

 # View Model setup